ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_10_Lab1_Ex2_Validate Information Rights Management.md

 7. Select **OK**.

 8. Wait for the new SharePoint site to be created, which may take up to 15 minutes.
 The new Marketing site collection will appear in the **Active sites** collection list, but the “Processing” circle will continue to spin to the right of the site collection while it continues being created.

-9. Once the Marketing site collection is created, **New** will appear to the right of the site collection.

 10. In your web browser, open a new tab and connect to: `https://M365xZZZZZZ.sharepoint.com/sites/marketing` (where ZZZZZZ is your tenant ID provided by your lab hosting provider)